twisdale/FMListToJSONArray/README.md

 			with a ValueCount of 5.

-			Filemaker name of the JSON function, JSONListValues and JSONListKeys could probably have been written with more symantic clarity as:
-				JSONListArrayValues and JSONListArrayKeys, where List is used as a verb, as in,  List the JSON Array Values or Keys.

 			The object created using the JSON function set can be passed to a Javascript system seamlessly.
 It seems that this is what Filemaker developers had in mind.